jfeg1/JobEval/COMMERCIAL_LICENSE.md

 **This is a legally binding agreement.
 Have your legal counsel review before signing.**

-For questions or to purchase: [your email]
+For questions or to purchase: johnathen.evans-guilbault@proton.me